 - Activity 1.2.1.
 Undertake review of existing local development plans in view of climate smart development; - Activity 1.2.2.
-Develop locally appropriate climate climate mainstreaming framework (tools, methodologies and guideline); - Activity 1.2.3 Conduct consultation with the Regions, woredas and communities on climate smart planning;
+Conduct a gender analysis to identify the gender dimensions60 of vulnerability to climate change and develop strategies to address specific gender inequalities, risks and opportunities; - Activity 1.2.2.
+Conduct a gender analysis to identify the gender dimensions61 of vulnerability to climate change and develop strategies to address specific gender inequalities, risks and opportunities: - Activity 1.2.3.
+Develop locally appropriate climate climate mainstreaming framework (tools, methodologies and guideline); - Activity 1.2.4.
+Conduct consultation with the Regions, woredas and communities on climate smart planning;